GiMi00/CustomWinSetup/README.md

 # Custom Windows 11 Post-installation script
 I created this Windows setup script, mainly for myself to use when fresh installing Windows 11.

-The purpose of this setup script is to make it fast and easy to automatically tweak, configure, and install or uninstall programs after installing Windows 11.
+The purpose of this setup script is to make it fast and easy to automatically tweak, configure, and install or uninstall softwares after installing Windows 11.

 I'm very new when it comes to Windows scripting, so this is basically just a learning project for me.